-1. Have a Great Au Pair Profile Bio
+1. How to Write an Au Pair Profile

 “When creating your profile, make sure you include as much as possible,” says William Check, an Au Pair blogger at Assignment Services and Essay Roo.
 “Host Families use Au Pairs’ profiles to decide whoever is the best choice for them.
 So, the more you tell that family about yourself, the more likely they’ll contact you.”

-With that said, here are the main sections you need to create a great Au Pair profile that is both interesting and filled with useful information for Host Families.
+With that said, here are the main sections you need to create an Au Pair profile that is both interesting and filled with useful information for Host Families.

 The “About Me” section is where you can tell families about yourself.